joshua-bowden/learn-avoid/README.md

 <img width="500" height="300" alt="pi" src="https://github.com/user-attachments/assets/ef8ecbe9-d35e-4114-b23c-3dfa763a8cfa" />

 When we step back from manipulation and look at robotics as a whole, we notice that there is a whole class of robots primarily focused on navigation and obstacle avoidance.
-Localization and mapping enables turtlebots, robot dogs, drones, and self-driving cars to move in their environment while building an explicit map and understanding what space they can occupy.
+Localization and mapping enables turtlebots, robot dogs, drones, and self-driving cars to move in their environment while building an explicit map and understanding what space they can occupy [1].
 These robots do this both with traditional methods, such as LIDAR mapping, and with learned methods, like 3d reconstruction and Gaussian splatting.

 <img width="400" height="180" alt="bot" src="https://github.com/user-attachments/assets/7ca53b7a-6d2a-4b38-a8de-cce428b64f05" />

 Meanwhile, manipulators have a traditional form of obstacle avoidance known as motion planning, where the joints of the arm are checked against a 3D map of the world while trying to go from a given pose to a target pose.
 However, the field does not seem to have thought about representing this idea in learning-based models.
-Robotics foundation models are along a spectrum with fully latent understanding on one side, and on the other side are attempts to pull out explicit understanding of things like object recognition, object pose, or grasp pose.
+Robotics foundation models are along a spectrum with fully latent understanding on one side, and on the other side are attempts to pull out explicit understanding of things like object recognition, object pose, or grasp pose [3].
 But mapping of the environment and the position of the whole arm (joints and end effector) is missing from this spectrum.

 <img width="206" height="156" alt="trad" src="https://github.com/user-attachments/assets/263d24fc-b386-46b7-821b-751052b0a96d" />

 To formulate the problem of manipulation and avoidance, we define the goal as training a robot arm to avoid obstacles while completing a separate pick-and-place manipulation task.
 Our metrics are pick-and-place success rate and obstacle collision rate.
 The inputs are 1) expert pick-and-place demonstrations in simulation, which are a plentiful source of robotics data, and 2) a motion planner, which calculate a path from pose A to B while avoiding obstacles.
 THe outputs are 1) augmented demonstrations that complete the task and avoid an inserted obstacle, and 2) a trained robot policy that does well on the metrics.

-See below for two examples of pi0.5 VLA failing.
+See below for two examples of pi0.5 VLA [4] failing.

 <img width="400" height="400" alt="agent_task_1_episode_0_fail" src="https://github.com/user-attachments/assets/24bae077-48a0-4244-abfe-5280eeed6582" />
 <img width="400" height="400" alt="pi05_libero_collision" src="https://github.com/user-attachments/assets/f97ecc1f-8cf8-43e8-8cf8-711cf9b33749" />